 - 1. Check Bit 2 (NVM Set) of the CTRATT field of the Identify Controller Data Structure.
 If Bit 2 is set to 0, then this test is not applicable. - 2.
-Perform a Get Log page on the Endurance Group Information log page. - 3.
+Perform a Identify Command NVM Set List (CNS 04h) - 3.
 Perform a Capacity Management command with the Operations field set to Create NVM Set Operation.
-Set the Element Identifier to 0h.
+Set the Element Identifier to 0h. - 4.
+Perform a Identify Command NVM Set List (CNS 04h)